 After reviewing previous energy awareness activities for adults and the current level of knowledge in this area, the results show that the energy literacy of adults is very low.
 That means that they do not know the price of electricity, electricity consumption, and individual appliances' consumption.
 The first step towards improvement is to assess the current situation.
-As part of the project LIFE IP Care4Climate, a survey on household energy-efficient behaviour was conducted at the Jožef Stefan Institute in the Centre for Energy Efficiency.
-Participating households answered questions such as "What is the cost of electricity for a washing machine for one wash cycle in EUR?" and "What is the average electricity consumption in kWh?"
+As part of the project LIFE IP Care4Climate15, a survey on household energy-efficient behaviour was conducted at the Jožef Stefan Institute in the Centre for Energy Efficiency16.
+Participating households answered questions such as "What is the cost of electricity consumption in kWh?"
 And "How much energy in % can we save if we use LED light bulbs instead of halogen bulbs with the same brightness?".
 The survey results show that energy literacy is very low, especially compared to financial literacy.
 Most people answered the questions on energy literacy incorrectly, while the situation is the opposite for financial literacy.